marvin1099/BitwardenAutofiller/README.md

 - `BitwardenAutofillerLinux` on Linux

 #### **IMPORTANT**
-To make autofill work, you must add the program name as a URL entry in your Bitwarden account.
+To make autofill work, you must add the program name as a URL entry in the app entry.
+So if you have a browser autofill account for your app you just add the URL there.
+Otherwise you add the URL to a new entry and input your username and password as usual.
-For example, if your application is called `steam`, you should add `pcprocess://steam` as a URL in the Bitwarden GUI app.
+For example, if your application is called `steam`,
+you should add `pcprocess://steam` as a URL in the Bitwarden GUI app under your steam account entry.
 Always use the format `pcprocess://<app_name>` for applications you want to autofill.

 ### Command-line Arguments